 In a certain village lived an old man who was always grumpy and cranky.
 No one in the community wanted to have anything to do with him because he was eternally complaining.
 It was said that nothing or no one could make him happy.
-And sadness is a like an undesirable scent, you know — even if one person in a group puts it on, you smell it too.
+And sadness is like an undesirable scent, you know — even if one person in a group puts it on, you smell it too.
 Rub off them and you’ll reek of the same odor.
 The old man smelled of sadness and was as good as abandoned.

 “What happened to you?” the villagers asked him one day.
-“We’d never seen you this happy earlier?”
+“We’d never seen you this happy earlier.”

 “One day I thought of happiness as an attractive friend.
-And I realized that if I had to chase in a friendship then it wasn’t worth it.
-I must make myself so worthy that either happiness would come after me or I would learn to live without it.
+And I realized that if I had to chase a friendship then it wasn’t worth it.
+I must make myself so worthy that either happiness would come after me, or I would learn to live without it.
 I made up my mind to just enjoy whatever life brought me.
 The moment I decided that, happiness sneaked up on me.
 It’s a feeling that doesn’t leave me now.”

-We are eternally chasing happiness like a hungry dog follows the scent of food.
+We are eternally chasing happiness like a hungry dog following the scent of food.
 We think happiness is a possession and we can just own it and keep it safe.
 It is an erroneous view though, it’s like trying to see butter in milk without churning it.
 This leads me to my topic today.
 The greatest skill, in my view, is learning to be happy on your own.
-If not all the time, at least majority of the time then.
+If not all the time, at least the majority of the time then.

 You may say that being with so-and-so person makes me happy, or loving someone and being loved back makes me happy.
 You may even say that success makes me happy and so on.
-But, for how long and at whose terms?
+But, for how long and on whose terms?
 When I talk about happiness as a skill, I think more of gymnastics than soccer, for example.
 In the latter, you are affected by how others deal with you on the field.
 They may not pass you the ball or give you any opportunity to score.